Praying as a Single Mom: The Foundations

 • Works all things together for her good so that she may be conformed into the image of Christ (Romans 8:28-29)

-What do I bring to God in prayer?
+What do we bring to God in prayer?
+Everything.

-Here is a simple list of what to pray about, it is not everything-but, can get you started.
+Here is a simple list of ideas to get started:

 • Requests